CapsuleProtocol/CapsuleProtocol/README.md

 ### Capsule Protocol

-Capsule protocol is a permissionless, long-term defi protocol for alt, micro cap token holders to lock-up their holdings, access equity, earn rewards, and receive incentives from the project.
+Capsule protocol is a permissionless long-term defi lending protocol for alt, micro cap token holders to lock-up their holdings, access equity, earn rewards, and receive incentives from the project.

 - 🔭 We are currently working on finalizing an invite-only beta and will be deploying public documents to this repository.